 - your insurance coverage

-- whether you use a savings card or another financial assistance option
+- whether you use a financial assistance option

 Your doctor or pharmacist can also answer your questions about the cost of Saxenda with or without insurance.